elixir-europe/rdmkit/pages/data_stewards.md

 * Is there some overview on resources and best practice
 * What DM training resources are available for researchers and data stewards?
 * Where so find national and funder DM policies?
-* How do Iimplement FAIR principles?
+* How do I implement FAIR principles?
 * Are there templates for legal and policy documents?
 * Are there templates for informed consent?
 * Are there templates for ethical reviews?